Last updated April 30, 2019

 Automation: apply bulk actions to related resources automatically, e.g. “shut down all VMs with the tag Environment:dev overnight” or “in resource-group-1, delete resources that have been inactive for 90 days”.

-Cost governance: tags assigned to resources and groups are included in your detailed invoice CSV and, as of this year, in the Cost Management Portal APIs.
+Cost governance: most tags assigned to resources are included in your detailed usage data CSV and, as of this year, in the Cost Management Portal APIs.
 This lets you filter resources according to a common project, customer, department, etc., to facilitate reporting (how much is a particular application/workload costing?) and chargebacks (which department is responsible for which costs?).
+However, the usefulness of tags remains limited in Azure's native cost management offerings, which don't support tags assigned to resource groups, among other drawbacks.

 What tags do you need?